Which 5 challenges arise from studying online?

 – Explore five online study tips for overcoming these challenges

 Studying online can involve a variety of new learning contexts for students, from participating in live seminar video calls to watching recorded lectures and contributing to online-forum discussions.
 While these environments may be new for many, the good news is that most learners adapt to them fairly quickly.
 The even better news is that while there may be some challenges to this style of learning, successful online study is able to develop helpful skills that will benefit you for years to come.
-This lesson therefore prepares students who are new to studying online for the various challenges they may encounter and learn to overcome.
+This chapter therefore prepares students who are new to studying online for the various challenges they may encounter and learn to overcome.

 Challenge 1: Reading Body Language